 You should major in what interests you.
 Most students, however, do major in science because this ensures a great deal of overlap between courses required for their majors and those required for medical school; it makes course planning easier.

 Those choosing non-science majors often make their choice for breadth and do very well in the applicant pool.
-Your major does not matter unless you have weak science grades.
+Your major does not matter.

 Allopathic or Osteopathic